perfaram/Haauti/README.md

 # Haauti

-Haauti is a W.I.P macOS client for Jodel.
+Haauti was a macOS client for Jodel.
+It has not been maintained since 2018 and has drifted into incompatibility with the current Jodel API.

 ## Build